freerobby/blog/little-red-flying-club.md

 As a group of shared operators, we have super favorable terms compared to FBOs and most flying clubs:

+* No cash buy-in or security deposit.
-* No monthly hour quotas.
+* No monthly hour requirements.
 * No per-reserved-day minimums when you go on trips.
 Pay only for the hours you actually fly.
 * No rental insurance needed (you are a named pilot on our policy, and our insurer does not subrogate against named pilots).
 * Fuel ups while traveling are reimbursed at full cost even if it's more than our home rate.
 * No pre-payments required.
 You can pay via Venmo after each flight.
-* No security deposit.
-* No liability for unforeseen maintenance -- that is my sole responsibility.
+* No liability for unforeseen maintenance.

 ## Logistical Benefits

 * Hangared year round.
 * Canvas covers are provided so you can tie down on the cheap at your destination.
 * Tanis engine heater makes for easy winter starting, and you can turn it on by text message instead of making an extra trip to the airport.
-* A portable engine heater is available to take with you, if you need to warm the engine without an outlet.
+* A portable engine heater is also available to take with you, if you need to warm the engine without an outlet.
 * We're capped at five members, to maximize availability.
 * Scheduling is easy -- just send a Google Calendar invite.
 * We use a full service FBO for local fuel-ups, so all you have to do to top off is send a text message or make a phone call.